kazumikascadia/Prizmo365/README.md

 This is a completely free and entirely open-source project.
 You can find all of Prizmo’s code in this Github repository, and you are completely free to use all of it.
 There are no current plans for monetization, nor are there any open ways to donate to the bot.

+### Features
+Prizmo is currently a work in progress, though is still packed of a variety of features.
+All of Prizmo's current features can be found below.

+- An 8 ball command which can provide an 8 ball response to any statement.
+- A command to split apart all of the letters in a sentence and list out how many letters of the alphabet are used, excluding anything that does not fall between A-Z.
+- A full dice rolling command complete with the ability to select the amount and size of the dice (and return 10 of the rolls within that amount).
+- A command to generate a random hex color code and display it in an embed.
+- A rock paper scissors command so that you can play rock paper scissors against Prizmo.
+- A command to convert from one unit type to another, with units falling into time, measurements, square areas, and volume.
+- A full info command to discover info on the server of location or on any user in that server.
+- The ability to send starred messages to a starboard channel.
+- Multiple commands related to suggesting information to the server.
+- A fully fledged levelling system, featuring rewards per level and leaderboards (up to 20 members displayed).
+- With server customization using the /set command!
+- ... and more to come soon!

 ### Using Prizmo
 Prizmo is a fully open bot, completely available to the public with no extra charge!
 You can add Prizmo to your server and use it as you wish.
 Use this [link](https://discord.com/api/oauth2/authorize?client_id=734214062627356683&permissions=8&scope=bot+applications.commands) to add the bot to your server.